41312432/sce-212-pa/README.md

 Translate MIPS assembly code into corresponding MIPS machine code.

 ### Problem Specification

-- You will implement a MIPS assembly translator that translate MIPS assembly into MIPS machine code one line at a time.
-To this end, you will extend the string parser submitted for PA0, implement a function that translate tokens into bits, and merge the bits into one 32-bit value.
+- Implement a MIPS assembly translator that translate MIPS assembly into MIPS machine code one line at a time.
+To this end, you will extend the string parser submitted for PA0, translate tokens into bits, and merge the bits, and produce one 32-bit machine instruction.

 - The framework will get a line of input from CLI, make it to lowercase and call `parse_command()`.
 After getting the number of tokens and `tokens[]` as of PA0, the framework will call `translate()` function with them.
-You should translate the tokens and return a 32-bit MIPS machine code.
+You should write your code in the function to translate the tokenized assembly code and to return a 32-bit MIPS machine instruction.

-- Your translator should support following MIPS assembly.
+- The translator should support following MIPS assembly instructions.

   | Name   | Opcode / opcode + funct |
   | ------ | ----------------------- |